ckwame-jpg/fantasy-tool/INTEGRATION_GUIDE.md

 ---

-## 🚧 **ESPN Integration** (Coming Soon)
+## 🚧 **ESPN Integration** (In the works)

 ESPN's fantasy API requires authentication setup, which makes it more complex to implement.
-We're working on:
+Working on:

 - **OAuth integration** for secure access
 - **Private league support** with proper authentication